District heating and urban greening in the C. Meunier street

 The City of Leuven wants to transform Constantin Meunier street and the surrounding neighbourhood into a veritable climate street.
 By combining various different interventions, the project aims to create a whole greater than the sum of its parts.
-The city is currently investigating the possibility of providing residents with renewable heat through a heat network, as well as whether the construction of this heat grid can be timed in accordance with the planned urban greening and repaving of the street.
-Although the heat grid itself is still in the feasibility study phase, the greening and repaving of the street will continue as planned.
+The city is currently investigating the possibility of providing residents with renewable heat through district heating, as well as whether the construction of this heat network can be timed in accordance with the planned urban greening and repaving of the street.
+Although the heat network itself is still in the feasibility study phase, the greening and repaving of the street will continue as planned.
 A test set-up of the urban greening works can already be viewed.

 Your contact person